RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 1. Create a DNN on Mnist Numbers dataset
 2. Question - How to choose batch_size?
-3. Question - What happens when validation accuracy is less than training accuracy in each step or epoch?
+3. **Question - What happens when validation accuracy is less than training accuracy in each step or epoch?**
+   **The model is trained better for known data, but for real-world data it is not good**
-4. open ec2 instance in local terminal ssh -L 8888:localhost:8888 -i "ec2_key_pair_udemy.pem" ubuntu@ec2-3-135-228-122.us-east-2.compute.amazonaws.com
+4. open ec2 instance in local terminal command -  ssh -L 8888:localhost:8888 -i "ec2_key_pair_udemy.pem" ubuntu@ec2-3-135-228-122.us-east-2.compute.amazonaws.com

 # ML IMPLEMENTATION AND OPERATION